wmeints/effective-llm-applications/manuscript/10-intelligent-request-routing-workflows.md

 In the process step implementation, you'll need to add a method marked with `[KernelFunction]` to add logic to the step.
 Kernel process step methods have a few rules to them:

 - You can add a `Kernel` argument to the method to access a kernel instance.
 You can use this to invoke prompts or get access to plugins.
 - You can add a `KernelProcessStepContext` argument to the method to emit events from your step logic to introduce a more complex control flow.
-We'll cover emitting events when we get to [#s](#making-decisions-with-sk-process) and how to make a decision in a process.
+We'll cover emitting events when we get to [#s](#making-decisions-with-sk-process). where we'll discuss how to make a decision in a process.
 - You can have one argument containing the input data for your workflow.
 This argument can be of any type as long as it is serializable to JSON.
 As you can scale workflows across multiple machines, you must send and receive data across network boundaries.
 - The method can return a JSON serializable value directly or a `Task<T>` where the `T` type argument is a JSON serializable type defining the result of the task.